Time-Based Trend Analysis

 Mapping trends into your metric tree adds temporal context to every metric.
 When any metric moves, the tree shows whether the change is part of a trend, a seasonal pattern, or a genuine anomaly - determining whether it requires investigation or is expected behaviour.

-Understand and act on time-based trend analysis with KPI Tree
+Understand and act on Time-Based Trend Analysis with KPI Tree

 KPI Tree connects historical analytics data from your warehouse and maps period-over-period comparisons into your tree.
 Track week-over-week, month-over-month, and year-over-year trends.